natcap/invest.users-guide/source/getting_started.rst

 + Data file names should not have spaces (e.g., a raster file should be named 'landuse' rather than 'land use').

-+ Raster dataset names cannot be longer than 13 characters and the first character cannot be a number.
++ If using ESRI GRID format rasters, their dataset names cannot be longer than 13 characters and the first character cannot be a number.
+TIFF and IMG rasters do not have the length limitation.

 + Spatial data should be projected, and all input data for a given tool should be in the same projection.
 If your data is not projected InVEST will often give incorrect results.

-+ Depending on the resolution (cell size) of your raster data, the model could take a long time to run.
-To make the tool run faster, enter a desired resolution that is larger than the original resolution.
-This will speed up the execution, but will reduce the accuracy of your result.
-It is recommended to initially run models with large cell sizes to increase speed and reduce memory needs.
-Final results can be produced with finer resolution.
++ While the InVEST 3.0 models are now very memory-efficient, the amount of time that it takes to run the models is still affected by the size of the input datasets.
+If the area of interest is large and/or uses rasters with small cell size, this will increase both the memory usage and time that it takes to run the model.
+If they are too large, a memory error will occur.
+If this happens, try reducing the size of your area of interest, or using coarser-resolution input data.

-+ Results will be calculated on selections in tables and feature classes.
++ For Coastal Protection, results will be calculated on selections in tables and feature classes.
 If you are setting the model to read layers and tables from your ArcGIS document rather than from the c-drive, make sure to clear any selections unless you wish to run your model on the selection.

 + Running the models with the input data files open in another program can cause errors.
 Ensure that the data files are not in use by another program to prevent data locking.

 + As the models are run, it may be necessary to change values in the input tables.
 This can happen within ArcGIS or in an external program.
 Depending on the format of tables used (dbf or mdb is recommended) you will need an appropriate software program to edit tables.
 To edit tables within ArcGIS, you need to start an edit session (from the editor toolbar) and select the workspace (folder or database) that contains your data.
 After editing you must save your changes and stop the edit session.

-+ Some models require specific naming guidelines for data files (e.g., Biodiversity model) and field (column) names.
++ Some models require specific naming guidelines for data files (e.g., Biodiversity model) and field (column) names, which are defined in the User Guide chapter for each model.
 Follow these carefully to ensure your dataset is valid.

 + Remember to use the sample datasets as a guide to format your data.

 Running the models
 ==================

-You are ready to run an InVEST model when you have prepared your data according to the instructions in the relevant chapter and loaded the InVEST toolbox to your ArcGIS document.
+You are ready to run an InVEST model when you have prepared your data according to the instructions in the relevant chapter, installed InVEST, and, if using the Coastal Protection model, adding its toolbox to your ArcGIS document.

 To begin:

-+ Although not necessary, it’s often useful to add your input layers to your ArcGIS document to examine them.
++ Although not necessary, it’s often useful to add your input layers to your GIS document to examine them.
 Use the ADD DATA button to add input data for a given module.

 + View the attribute table by right-clicking on the layer and selecting OPEN ATTRIBUTE TABLE.
 You can change the symbology of an input layer by right-clicking on the layer name in the TABLE OF CONTENTS and selecting PROPERTIES, then clicking on the SYMBOLOGY tab.